Was anything negative for Microvast Holdings Inc. (MVST) stock last session?

-As of Monday, Microvast Holdings Inc.’s (NASDAQ:MVST) stock closed at $1.30, down from $1.31 the previous day.
-While Microvast Holdings Inc. has underperformed by -0.76%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, MVST fell by -80.36%, with highs and lows ranging from $9.54 to $1.28, whereas the simple moving average fell by -44.50% in the last 200 days.
+In Monday’s session, Microvast Holdings Inc. (NASDAQ:MVST) marked $1.34 per share, down from $1.35 in the previous session.
+While Microvast Holdings Inc. has underperformed by -0.74%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, MVST fell by -81.67%, with highs and lows ranging from $9.54 to $1.22, whereas the simple moving average fell by -41.49% in the last 200 days.

 Will You Miss Out On This Growth Stock Boom?